mitre/inspec-pwsh/README.md

 This resource pack requires the use of `train-pwsh`, which is a transport that is used to connect to a persistent powershell session.
 Please refer to the documentation of [train-pwsh](https://github.com/mitre/train-pwsh) to ensure the environment variables have been set there for this work.

+More documentation about each resource in this resource pack can be accessed through the docs folder of the repo.
+Here is the link to it: [Docs](https://github.com/mitre/inspec-pwsh/tree/main/docs).

 ### Use the Resources

 Since this is an InSpec resource pack, it only defines InSpec resources.
 To use these resources in your controls, create your profile: